What Is a Corporate Resolution?

 When to Use a Corporate Resolution?

 A corporate resolution is used to document any major decisions made during a shareholder or board of directors meeting.
-A corporate resolution is generally a required document for both C-corps and S-Corps.
+A corporate resolution is generally a required document for both C-Corps and S-Corps.
 Major decisions may include, but are not limited to:

 - Opening a new corporate bank account